 While an entire publication or campaign designed to reach men can be a powerful tool, it’s not the only option.
 Some True North clients routinely cover men’s wellness topics among other content—both digitally and in print.
 Several create publications with designated departments and/or themed issues specifically for men’s health.

 At times, clients don’t recognize the need to market to men.
 In one instance, True North was able to help a client identify that focusing their marketing efforts on women and children to promote one of their locations may have been short-sighted.
-When the response rate to a direct mail campaign was lower than expected, True North leveraged the client's CRM to identify that the largest patient population in that area consisted of men ages 45 to 54.
+By leveraging the client's CRM, our strategy team discovered that the largest patient population in that area consisted of men ages 45 to 54.
 This led to diversifying the next direct mail campaign to include photography and messaging specifically targeting men within that demographic.

-Think outside the box.
-Do men need to be in your facility’s offices, or can you meet them where they are to fulfill their healthcare needs?
+Do men need to come to your facility, or can you meet them where they are to fulfill their healthcare needs?
 Telehealth apps are one way to provide care to men for acute illnesses, while chronic disease risk can be addressed by setting up health fairs at workplaces or at community and sports events.